 In accordance with the requirements of IFRS 3, the Bank performs a final settlement of the acquisition within a maximum of one year from the date of taking control.

 2.6.
-Changes in presentation of financial data
+Changes in accounting policies and changes in presentation of financial data